James Cracknell: Charitable activities

-From 27 February 2008 James Cracknell covered over 1,400 miles from Britain to Africa in 10 days, rowing, cycling and swimming.
+From 27 February 2008, Cracknell covered over 1,400 miles from Britain to Africa in 10 days, rowing, cycling and swimming.
 He rowed from Dover, England to Cap Gris Nez, France, then cycled to Tarifa, Spain, and finally swam across the Strait of Gibraltar from Tarifa to Punta Cires, Morocco.
 The comedian David Walliams joined him for the final part of his journey providing support from his previous experience of swimming the English Channel.
 The money raised by the challenge went towards the BBC's Sport Relief charity, with highlights of the action broadcast on 14 March.
 He was the celebrity guest at The WiG GiG which raise over £10,000 for Macmillan Cancer Support.

 In January 2009, Cracknell took part in the Amundsen Omega 3 South Pole Race with his TV presenter friend Ben Fogle and Dr Ed Coats as members of Team QinetiQ, finishing in second, 20 hours behind the winning Norwegian team.
 The race and the reasons behind was broadcast on BBC Television during summer 2009 in the series On Thin Ice.
 The trio raised funds for the children's medical research charity Sparks, chosen as the charity partner in memory of Cracknell's niece, Eva, who died at six days old after suffering oxygen deprivation at birth.

 On Saturday 3 October 2009, Cracknell and Ben Fogle started a 60-hour (estimated) journey from Edinburgh to London riding a rickshaw in support of SSAFA.
 They aimed to arrive in time for the Pride of Britain Awards ceremony on Monday 5 October 2009.
 They endured storm force gales in Scotland and Northumberland on their first day of the 450-mile ride.
 Early on the last day they made a stop at Etonbury Middle School in Arlesey, off the A1 road to London, where about 100 children welcomed them and to wave them on their way.

+Advocacy and legal work

+Since 2024, Cracknell has served as an ambassador for Coulthursts, a UK law firm specialising exclusively in brain injury claims.
+Drawing on his own experience of traumatic brain injury (TBI), he has worked with the firm of brain injury solicitors to raise awareness of the need for early diagnosis and timely access to specialist rehabilitation.

+As part of his role, Cracknell has appeared in a series of educational films and public awareness campaigns, highlighting the benefits of advanced brain imaging that has revealed damage previously undetected by standard scans.
+He has stated that earlier access to such diagnostic tools could have significantly improved his post-injury recovery and family life.
+His advocacy has aimed to promote the wider adoption of these technologies and reforms in the medical treatment of TBI patients.